 MdbK [in transit]

-MdbK [in transit] is an ongoing process of discussion and learning.
-It involves identifying (invisible) barriers, cultivating an awareness of racism and discrimination, and of mechanisms of excluion in art and in the museum as an institution.
-On this basis, and in dialogue with (new) audiences, we will gradually advance the objectives of the MdbK.
-New perspectives will become visible in exhibitions, events and in the presentation of the collections.
+MdbK [in transit] is an ongoing discussion and learning process.
+It includes identifying (invisible) barriers, creating an awareness of racism and discrimination and of mechanisms of exclusion in art and in the museum as an institution.
+The MdbK's program is gradually being further developed on the basis of and in exchange with (new) audience groups.
+New perspectives are becoming visible in the exhibitions and events, but also in the presentation of the collection.

 Jean-Baptiste Carpeaux.
 Why born enslaved!